esphome/esphome.io/components/remote_transmitter.rst

 .. note::

-    This component is more accurate on the ESP32, as it has a dedicated peripheral for sending exact signal sequences.
+    This component performs best with an ESP32 or variant; they have a dedicated hardware peripheral which ensures accurate signal timing.

 .. code-block:: yaml